georgia-cms/georgia/README.md

 Start your server (`rails server`) and go to [http://localhost:3000/admin](http://localhost:3000/admin) to get started.

+### Cloud Storage

+Georgia's media library stores your documents and images on the cloud.
+You'll need to configure the solution that best fits your needs.
+Two options for you: Cloudinary or Custom Storage with Fog (e.g. Amazon S3, Rackspace Cloud Files)

+#### Cloudinary

+This will only work if you plan to have only pictures/images in your Media Library.
+Cloudinary won't work for `.pdf` files and other documents.

+Add cloudinary gem to your Gemfile.

+    gem 'cloudinary'

+Take 10 seconds to open on account on Cloudinary if not already done.
+Download your `cloudinary.yml` file and add to your config.

+Set storage to `:cloudinary` in the `config/initializers/georgia.rb` file.

+#### Custom Storage

+The `georgia:install` generator added a `carrierwave.example.rb` file to your initializers.
+Use it to configure

 ### Heroku

 You will need certain addons to make it work.
 I suggest going with this list matching Georgia's default tools:

     heroku addons:add bonsai
     heroku addons:add sendgrid
+    # optional
     heroku addons:add cloudinary

 Add `config/initializers/bonsai.rb` with: